Aravinth-777/MyChatApplication/README.md

 # MyChatApplication
-This is a Chat Application developed using TCP Socket Programming in C# using Visual Studio.
+This is a Desktop Chat Application developed using TCP Socket Programming in C# using Visual Studio.